Aleksandar15/Cars-Club-backend-reminders/README.md

 5. Planning for having a user-profile section (_will write more info in the future_).

 ##### Further plans (_reminders for me_) in a longer explanation:
-5. A technical plan from now for in the ftuure is: to have me fetch information from a user like: 1.
+5. A technical plan from now for in the future is: to have me fetch information from a user like: 1.
 Name; 2.
 E-mail.